K\"ahler manifolds and mixed curvature: Abstract

 \section{Abstract}

-Motivated by the $k$-Ricci curvature introduced by Ni, in this work we consider compact \K manifolds with non-positive mixed curvature.
-As an application, we show that a compact \K manifold with non-positive $k$-Ricci curvature where $k$ is an integer in between $1$ and the complex dimension $n$ has numerically effective canonical line bundle.
-If in addition the $k$-Ricci curvature is negative, then the manifold is projective with ample canonical line bundle.
-This answers a question of Ni and generalize the result of Wu-Yau.
-Furthermore, our approach unify the sufficient conditions for the ample canonical line bundle in previous works.
+In this work we consider compact K\"ahler manifolds with non-positive mixed curvature which is a ``convex combination" of Ricci curvature and holomorphic sectional curvature.
+We show that in this case, the canonical line bundle is nef.
+Moreover, if the curvature is negative at some point, then the manifold is projective with canonical line bundle being big and nef.
+If in addition the curvature is negative, then the canonical line bundle is ample.
+As an application, we answer a question of Ni concerning manifolds with negative $k$-Ricci curvature and generalize a result of Wu-Yau and Diverio-Trapani to the conformally K\"ahler case.
+We also show that the compact K\"ahler manifold is projective and simply connected if the mixed curvature is positive.

 \keywords{ $k$-Ricci curvature, numerically effectiveness, ampleness, K\"ahler-Einstein metric}